Hello, I’m Kana. Thank you for being here.

 A Request to Support My Work

-I just want to take a moment to thank you for reading and for sharing in these small joys of life in rural Japan with me.
-It means so much to know that you’re on this journey with me.
+I want to thank you for reading and for sharing in these small joys of life in rural Japan with me.
+It means so much to know that you’re on this journey with me (and my partner (!) who takes almost all the photos you see featured in the stories).

-If you’ve been enjoying what I share and are in a place to do so, please consider upgrading to a paid subscription.
-I have chosen not to paywall any of my writing but your support helps to keep this newsletter going.
-Whether or not you’re able to upgrade, please know that I appreciate you all the same.
+If you’ve been enjoying what I share and are in a position to do so, please consider upgrading to a paid subscription.

 With love and gratitude,